PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the session `LayoutState`.
 Consequently, the only complete `model_ir.operators` assignments left in the central lowerer are explicit snapshot rollback paths.

-Dynamic-range quantization builds one `ModelIRGraphIndex` over the already deep-cloned graph and reuses those cloned operators.
-Constant quantization is unchanged; the first elementwise use of each quantized constant receives one indexed `DEQUANTIZE` insertion, and all later uses are rewired to the shared dequantized tensor through indexed input replacement.
-The former second operator-cloning pass and complete list assignment are removed, reducing copy volume while preserving operator axis semantics and ONNX provenance already carried by the initial ModelIR clone.
+Dynamic-range quantization creates one lazy `ModelIRGraphIndex` over the already deep-cloned graph only when an elementwise quantized constant requires a `DEQUANTIZE` insertion or input rewire.
+All later uses share that tensor and the same differential index.
+Conv/Depthwise/FC kernel-only weight quantization does not mutate graph topology and builds no index.
+The former second operator-cloning pass and complete list assignment remain removed, reducing copy volume while preserving operator axis semantics and ONNX provenance already carried by the initial ModelIR clone.

 Full-integer Identity elision also uses one differential index.
 Its ordered replacement table preserves Identity-chain resolution and the special graph-